Cheapest return flights

-From Karlovy Vary's celebrity-filled spas to the snow slopes of the Krkonoe Mountains and Plze's Pilsner Urquell beer, there's plenty to entice you to the Czech Republic.
+From Karlovy Vary's celebrity-filled spas to the snow slopes of the Krkonose Mountains and Plzen's Pilsner Urquell beer, there's plenty to entice you to the Czech Republic.
 Prague remains a highlight with its cobbled historic centre and vast Prague Castle.
-But don't miss out on a visit to the beautiful, UNESCO-listed town of esk Krumlov.
+But don't miss out on a visit to the beautiful, UNESCO-listed town of Cesky Krumlov.

 Start with Prague, the Czech Republic's Bohemian capital, where cobbled streets lead to golden spires, majestic Prague Castle and ancient Charles Bridge.
 The world's first golden beer was brewed here, at Plze, and the brewery remains open for tours and tastings.
 Visit the UNESCO-listed town of esk Krumlov, cradled picturesquely within a loop of the Vltava River.

-It doesn't cost much to go cross-country and downhill skiing in the Krkonoe Mountains in the north-east.
+It doesn't cost much to go cross-country and downhill skiing in the Krkonose Mountains in the north-east.
 Or go hiking and rafting in the summer months when Czechs emerge from hibernation and throw their cottages open to the fresh air.
-Explore and marvel at the sandstone cliffs and canyons of esk rj, literally the Bohemian Paradise, a popular place for riding, biking, water sports and skiing.
+Explore and marvel at the sandstone cliffs and canyons of Cesky, literally the Bohemian Paradise, a popular place for biking, water sports and skiing.